meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

-# Lesson: ActiveRecord Associations Review
+# Lesson: Active Record Associations Review

-ActiveRecord associations are an iconic Rails feature.
+Active Record associations are an iconic Rails feature.
 They allow developers to work with complex networks of related models without having to write a single line of SQL—as long as all of the names line up!

 ## Foreign Keys

 It all starts in the database. **Foreign keys** are columns that refer to the primary key of another table.
-Conventionally, foreign keys in ActiveRecord are comprised of the name of the model you're referencing, and `_id`.
+Conventionally, foreign keys in Active Record are comprised of the name of the model you're referencing, and `_id`.
 So for example if the foreign key was for a `posts` table, it would be `post_id`.

 Like any other column, foreign keys are accessible through instance methods of the same name.
 For example, a migration that looks like this: